RI-SE/AZ-V2X/README.md

 ## Configure a local AMQP broker for development

-You can use Apache ActiveMQ Artemis as a local AMQP broker for development:
+You can use Apache ActiveMQ Artemis as a local AMQP broker for development.
+This can be started inside the dev container.

 ### Create a directory to save the broker configuration locally
 ```bash